 - Protein-rich food: Sambar is made of pulses(dal).
 Dal is a very high source of protein.
 It is one of the best sources of protein-rich food.

-- Full of fibers: Fibres are found in the pulses and vegetables.
+- Full of fibres: Fibres are found in the pulses and vegetables.
 Luckily we are using different pulses and vegetables for making sambar.
-It makes sambar full of fiber-rich food.
+It makes sambar full of fibre-rich food.
 So having a sambar is good for health and cholesterol.

 - Full of nutrients: It is made of pulses and different vegetables.
 It makes it full of nutrient-filled diet.

 - Not too spicy: It is beneficial for your stomach as it is not too spicy and have enough vegetables and water rather than masalas.